Glossary

 Environment Type Also, "Etype."
 A numerical representation of the external conditions (environment) perceived and influenced by people of a certain person type.
 See Environment History.

 Evil 1.
-An action that intentionally harms or kills a living organism for any reason other than meeting the most basic need to survive.
-2. Characteristic of someone who consistently enables such an action and considers it acceptable.
+Characteristic of an action that intentionally harms or kills a living organism for any reason other than meeting the most basic need to survive.
+2. Characteristic of someone who consistently enables an evil action and considers it acceptable.

 Expected Value A combination of several projections into one representative projection.
 Uses the PERT method, which approximates a statistical bell curve to calculate the mean [Expected Value = (Low Estimate + 4 * Mode Estimate + High Estimate)/6].